shichao-an/twitter-photos/README.rst

 How It Works
 ------------

 The command-line front-end of Twitter Photos, twphotos, downloads photos from specified Twitter accounts into individual directories each named after username.
+It hits the Twitter API as little as possible to retrieve photos links and download each link separately.
+You can view the links yourself and pipe them to other programs such as ``wget``.
+You can specifiy photo size, number of photos to get, and whether to download new photos since last downloads.

 Setup